lanl/FEHM/README.md

 ## V&V Verification Test Suite ##

 This large test suite was created under the YMP QA program and has been the main source for testing and development over the years.
 The disadvantage of this test suite is its large size, complicated perl scripts, fortran compare executables, and platform dependency.
 The Windows version of the test suite is most up to date, runs over 80 test problems, and takes over 1.5 hours to run.
-Test cases in FEHMPYTESTS are constructed from problems in this V&V test suite.
+Most test cases in FEHMPYTESTS are constructed from problems in the Windows V&V test suite.

 The V&V FEHM Test Suite documentation: https://www.lanl.gov/orgs/ees/fehm/docs/FEHM_VERIFICATION_V3.3.0.pdf